seL4/l4v/proof/sep-capDL/README.md

 This separation logic is used by the [CapDL API Proofs](../capDL-api/) and the [system initialiser](../../sys-init/) specification.

-This separation logic is described in the ICFEM '13 [paper][4] and Andrew Boyton's PhD thesis.
+This separation logic is described in the [ICFEM '13 paper][Boyton_13] and Andrew Boyton's PhD thesis.

 ## Building